commonknowledge/covid-19-mutual-aid-list-sync/README.md

 ### `missing-groups-in-national-list.js`

 This syncs the Covid-19 Mutual Aid - UK spreadsheet with the Common Knowledge Airtable.
+We have deprecated this Airtable, but as it is still being shared, we are going to keep it up to date.

-The Airtable was manually updated to ensure everything in the Covid-19 Mutual Aid - UK spreadsheet is in the Airtable.

-After this sync point, the Covid-19 Mutual Aid - UK spreadsheet is canonical and the source of truth.
+The Airtable was manually updated to ensure everything in the spreadsheet is in the Airtable.
+After this sync point, the spreadsheet is canonical and the source of truth.

 We have shut the Airtable input form down, with a soft direct to the form to add to the spreadsheet.